Tha Carter V: Release and promotion

 On December 4, 2014, just five days before the album was due to be released, Wayne issued a statement saying the album would not be released on its expected release date, due to his displeasure with Cash Money Records label-boss Birdman not wanting to release the album although it had been completed.
 Wayne also expressed his feelings by stating he felt both he and his creativity were being held "prisoner".
 On January 20, 2015, Wayne self-released Sorry 4 the Wait 2, a mixtape to compensate for the continued delay of Tha Carter V. It is the sequel to 2011's Sorry 4 the Wait, which served the same purpose during the delay of his ninth album, Tha Carter IV (2011).
 Upon Sorry for the Wait 2's release, it was noted Wayne disses Birdman and Cash Money Records several times throughout the mixtape.
 Birdman was reported to be upset with this.

 Despite his legal battle with Cash Money, during the time when the album was in flux, Lil Wayne claimed to have authority over when and how the album got released.
 He spoke in an interview at the time, stating: "Of course you're going to see Tha Carter V. I just don't want to put it out the wrong way.
 Honestly, I can do what I want at any time.
 The fans deserve it to be right and that's how it's gonna be.
 I'ma make sure it's right.
 I can drop whatever I want to drop.
 That's why I keep dropping whatever I want to drop.
 But I'm not gonna give them Carter V the wrong way."

+On Thursday, September 27, 2018, the day of the rapper's 36th birthday, the album was released.

 Wayne appeared on The Tonight Show Starring Jimmy Fallon, and played the song "Dedicate".